Building a Resilient Kubernetes Cluster on Mini-PCs

 Overview

-This project documents my journey building a multi-node Kubernetes cluster from scratch using budget-friendly mini-PCs (Raspberry Pi 4s and Intel NUCs).
-The goal was to simulate real-world DevOps and SRE challenges in a homelab environment.
+This project documents my journey building a multi-node Kubernetes cluster from scratch using budget-friendly mini-PCs and Raspberry Pi 5.
+The goal was to simulate real-world DevOps and SRE challenges in a homelab environment and have fun, since I enjoy working with computers.

 Problem Statement